alexboia/WP-Trip-Summary/README.md

 ### Road to Version 0.3

-The 0.2.0 version was the first deemed fit to actually be published as a plug-in.
+Version 0.2.0 was the first I deemed fit to actually be published as a plug-in.
-From there on the main purpose of 0.2.* version was to:
+From there on the main purpose of all 0.2.* versions is to:

    - [ ] improve stability of the plug-in by:
       - [ ] actual bug-fixing (of either reported or found as result of manual testing);